| |||

 Hoholik |

-Unknown, possibly heirloom variety -- scion from old Tebo homestead orchard adjacent to our property.
-Original tree likely from early to mid 1900's.
-Grafted 2014 onto branch of wild seedling tree Splitter east of shop.
+Recently came across some photos online at Montana State University of heirloom apples in Montana.
+To my surprise one looked just like this year's Tebo, and others looked like last year's.
+The description was close, the variety Alexander, a 1700's apple from Ukraine, offered in the US mid 1800's, valued for its hardiness.
+Descriptions elsewhere varied as would be expected with an apple that had been around that long but it seems there's a reasonable chance this could be an Alexander.
 2022 - Early May Steve cut down the dying elm directly south of Splitter.
 Went from about 3 hours of good sun to 6 hours!
 I'm surprised it could ripen any fruit before.
 Had four apples this year, larger than previous.
 This was the year I finally searched my old notes to discover that we had indeed grafted two different scions in 2014, where I had thought we had only had scions from the old Hoholik tree.
 Since these apples were so different I called Joe (owners of the original Hoholik tree) and it was confirmed - that fruit was never red, maybe a little blush on the sunny side but not often even that.
-They were green apples, lightening when ripe.
+They were green apples, turning yellow when well ripe.
 And they weren't this large.
 So I finally changed the name, my notes, and my focus - this apple is from the old Tebo homestead orchard.
 See 2014 note.
+And I don't know if it is a named variety or a seedling apple.
 In many ways the name doesn't matter, of course, especially since I don't know the variety names of the originals (if they were varieties, or wild seedlings).
 But I like the stories behind the apples, and where they came from originally.
 Makes them more interesting than just another apple.
 And this is an interesting apple.
-The apples this year were larger, distinctly lobed, smooth skinned, red splashed/striped over green.
-Harvested October 6 - moderately firm, juicy, mild flavor.
-October 24 - tart, very little sweetness or flavor, rather sour, juicy enough.
-December 4 - good condition, better flavor now, juicy, tender, more Mac like.
-Two left.
-January 1 - similar to last month's, still in good shape, OK flavor similar to store Mac.
-Last apple January 20 - Peel getting a little "old" feeling but flesh very good shape - juicy, solidly tender.
-And flavor!!
-Gently sweet, hint of something (mango comes to mind), pleasing aftertaste.
-Very good eating.
-Next time I'll store all of them until January.
-2021 - No fruit due to May 27 "untimely" freeze.

 12/1 Ate larger/redder one.
 White flesh, seeds brown, juicy, tender-crisp, tart but reasonably good fresh eating, not sweet but flavorful, turns brown after cutting.
 Left greener one in root cellar.
 12/31 Ate last green one - blah.
 Think it was not mature.